Two-sample goodness-of-fit tests on the flat torus based on Wasserstein distance and their relevance to structural biology: Numerical experiments

-A method to accurately compare local structural preferences in conformational ensemble models of proteins is extremely useful to understand the sequence-structure-function relationships, allowing, for instance, assessing structural effects of sequence mutations.
-The local structure of a protein is determined by two dihedral angles, $\phi$ and $\psi$, which describe the conformational state of each amino acid residue along the sequence.
-For most amino acid types (for all excepting proline and glycine), the distribution of $\phi$ and $\psi$ angles is supported on the same subset of $\mathbb{T}^2$, which, even if there exist some physically forbidden regions, is uniformly convex.
-This is illustrated in Figure \ref{figupport}.
-We can also assume that density is continuous and strictly positive in its support, so conditions in Remark \ref{remark_lip} are satisfied.
-Both the marginal and the upper bounding test can therefore be implemented, and sensitivity and specificity of both approaches will be again simulated for protein structure data.
+A method to accurately compare local structural preferences in conformational ensemble models of proteins is useful to investigate sequence-structure-function relationships, allowing for instance to understand the effect of mutations.
+The local structure of a protein is determined by two dihedral angles usually denoted by $\phi$ and $\psi$, which describe the conformational state of each amino acid residue along the sequence \cite{Branden:1999,Liljas:2009}.
+For most amino acid types (for all excepting proline and glycine), the distribution of $\phi$ and $\psi$ angles is supported on the same subset of $\mathbb{T}^2$, which, even if there exist some physically forbidden regions due to strong repulsive forces between non-bonded atoms at short distance, is connected and has a smooth boundary.
+We can also assume that density is continuously differentiable and strictly positive in its support, so that Assumption~\ref{Lip} is satisfied.

-For the analysis presented here, we used a structural database of three-residue fragments (also called tripeptides) extracted from experimentally-determined high-resolution protein structures~\cite{Estana:19}.
-The reason to consider tripeptides instead of single amino acid residues is that the distribution of the $\phi$ and $\psi$ angles does not depend only on the amino acid type, but also on the sequence context, and particularly on the closest neighbors.

-Under $H_0$, we will consider structural data corresponding to the central amino acid residue of the Ala-Ala-Ala tripeptide, which is a protein fragment having three consecutive alanine residues.
-To simulate under the alternative, two tripeptides with significant different structural properties have to be chosen.
-We will again consider Ala-Ala-Ala, which has a high propensity to form helices, and Leu-His-Leu (a fragment of leucine, histidine and leucine), which shows a low helical ppropensity.
-The corresponding empirical distributions are depicted in Figure \ref{figrotein_data}.
-Before implementation, data have to be rescaled to $[0,1]\times[0,1]$ to correctly apply the upper bound.
-Results are shown in Figure \ref{figrot_sim}.

-Both the marginal and the upper bounding test show satisfactory levels of sensitivity and specificity.
-Type $I$ error is controlled at level $\alpha=0.05$ for both techniques and all sample sizes, and power tends to one when sample size increases for the two procedures.
-The power of the marginal test equals one (at level $\alpha=0.05$) for all the simulated sample sizes, and the upper bounding technique controls power when $\sim 500$ individuals form the sample.
-The lack of individuals should not prevent from performing this second procedure, as the available structural datasets are large-enough for most of the tripeptides.

-Finally, even if the Central Limit Theorem \ref{Theo:centrallim2} does not allow goodness-of-fit testing, we can, to conclude, illustrate the asymptotic behavior of Wasserstein distance using protein structure data.
-For this, we used data from two very different tripeptides from the structural point of view: Ala-Ala-Ala and Ala-Gly-Ala, where the glycine in the middle changes abruptly the configuration.
-We simulated their squared Wasserstein distance distribution for different sample sizes and represent its normalized deviation from the mean.
-Results are depicted in Figure \ref{fig:tcl}, where all the resulting distributions are significantly standard normals according to a Kolmogorov-Smirnov test.